 When the Monarchy was restored under Charles ll there was a relaxation of the anti-popery laws.
 Rome appointed Oliver Plunkett as Archbishop of Armagh and Primate of Ireland and he went to London to try to bring about a relaxation of the penal laws.

 He returned to Ireland 1670 to his seat in Armagh and proceeded to found schools for children and also for the retraining of priests.
 He founded a Jesuit College in Drogheda and tackled the problem of drunkenness amongst priests.

-In Drogheda his college, under the care of the Jesuits, blossomed with 150 boys attending it.
+In Drogheda, his college, under the care of the Jesuits, blossomed with 150 boys attending it.
 This number included at least 40 sons of Protestant gentry.
-He also mediated between the Government and the bands of Toraidhe (guerrilla confederate troops) who had hid in the forests and mountains of Ulster.
+He also mediated between the Government and the bands of Toraidhe (guerrilla confederate troops) who had hidden in the forests and mountains of Ulster.
 He had obtained pardons for them and a license to leave the country for the continent.

 The persecution of Oliver Plunkett

 With the introduction of the Test Act 1673, persecution was renewed against those who refused to receive Holy Communion after the Anglican fashion.
 Oliver Plunkett refused and immediately became a hunted man with a price on his head.
 His college in Drogheda was destroyed and his schools scattered.
 He remained free but hunted for the next six years then in 1679 he was seized.

 He was placed on trial and a host of informers perjured themselves.
 The authorities found that no jury in Ireland would find him guilty so he was then removed to Newgate prison in London.
 At his first trial there the Grand Jury found no charge against them but he was again put on trial at the behest of Lord Shaftesbury a noted anti-Catholic.